 Diabetes is characterized by chronically high blood sugar levels as well as symptoms like diabetic neuropathy and high blood pressure.

 Because of the negative effects high blood sugar can have on the digestive process, individuals with diabetes have poorer gut health and may be more prone to constipation.
-In fact, research shows that constipation is one of the most common GI symptoms experienced by people with diabetes mellitus.
+Research shows that constipation is one of the most common GI symptoms experienced by people with diabetes mellitus.

 One reason for this may be gut dysbiosis, or an imbalance of the gut microbiome, which can lead to high blood sugar levels and even increased risk of type 2 diabetes.
 Diabetes can also cause nerve damage, or autonomic neuropathy, which can prevent the brain from sending signals to the colon to release stool.

-Other research associates a higher risk for constipation in individuals with diabetes with factors such as poor glycemic control, diabetes duration, low BMI, and nephropathy, indicating that there are several factors that may increase your likelihood of experiencing constipation or bowel dysfunction.
+Other research associates a higher risk for constipation in individuals with diabetes who have poor glycemic control, diabetes duration, low BMI, and nephropathy.
+These factors drastically increase your likelihood of experiencing constipation or bowel dysfunction.

 {{rich-text-cta-member-stories="/style-guide"}}